 However, taking a few minutes here and there to clear debris can make a big difference in keeping water flowing freely.
-In this blog post, we’ll explore various ways to inspect and care for roof runoff and ground drainage to minimise potential stormwater issues.
+This blog post will explore various ways to inspect and care for roof runoff and ground drainage to minimise potential stormwater issues.
 From seasonal gutter cleanings to regular drain checks, learn practical tips that may offer future peace of mind by helping to eliminate flooding around your home.

 How to Prevent Stormwater Blockages and Flooding